 "Ryo, you have lessons to take care of today.
 Are you going to sleep through it all?"

-When he opened his eyes to stare at the ceiling of the now-very-familiar room, Ryo wondered exactly why his mother had appeared to him.
+When he opened his eyes to stare at the ceiling of the now-very-familiar room, Ryo wondered why exactly his mother had appeared to him.
 It was an odd break from the storm of memories and emotions from the battle with Arago that had been plaguing him.
+Seeing that she wasn't there to greet him almost made things worse.
+He missed her.

 He sat up and looked around in the afternoon light.
-Byakuen growled and he reached out a hand to pet the tiger.
+Byakuen growled and Ryo reached out a hand to pet the tiger.

 "Hello?"
 No reply came to his call, so he listened for a bit.
 He couldn't hear anyone.
 He turned and walked down the stairs.
 He wasn't familiar with the place, so he might as well start exploring, at least a little.
-There wasn't much else to explore on the second floor, anyway, and the kitchen probably wasn't up there.
-Once downstairs, he found a living room, dining room, and kitchen, all empty.
+After his search for the bathroom earlier, he knew that there wasn't much else to explore on the second floor, anyway, and the kitchen probably wasn't up there.
+Once downstairs he found a living room, dining room, and kitchen, all empty.
 "Guys?"
 He called, moving to the front door and opening it to look out.
 He couldn't see anyone out there, either.

 I really don't like this.
 I don't like being babysat, but I don't think it's really practical or normal to leave someone who's sick on their own.
 Plus, where would they go?
 It's not like any of us are really fit to do anything yet.